-As a signatory of the United Nations Global Compact, Cleveland Clinic has pledged to promote sustainability policies and practices to advance our organization in ways that benefit the economies and societies we serve.
+As a signature of the United Nations Global Compact, Cleveland Clinic has pledged to promote sustainability policies and practices to advance our organization in ways that benefit the economies and societies we serve.

-This year marks our fifth consecutive Communication on Progress and reflects our work in the 2013 calendar year.
-In addition to addressing the 10 principles of the UN Global Compact, this report applies the Global Reporting Initiatives G3.1 guidelines, the world's most common standard for sustainability reporting.
+This year marks our sixth consecutive Communication on Progress and reflects our work in the 2014 calendar year.
+In addition to addressing the 10 principles of the U.N.
+Global Compact, this report applies the Global Reporting Initiatives G3.1 guidelines, the world's most common standard for sustainability reporting.

-To align our reporting process with our environmental stewardship goals, we have developed an online report this year.
-Here we include our GRI Index and table of UN Global Compact Principles with the appropriate links to our online report: Serving Our Present, Caring for Our Future.
-Please view our complete sustainability report at clevelandclinic.org/ungc or use the following indices to guide your progress through our 2014 Communication on Progress.
+To align our reporting process with our environmental stewardship goals, we have developed an online report.
+Here we include our GRI Index and table of U.N.
+Global Compact Principles with the appropriate links to our online report: Serving Our Present, Caring for Our Future.

+Please view our complete sustainability report at by clicking here (http://portals.clevelandclinic.org/ungc2015/Home/tabid/9246/Default.aspx) or use this index to guide your progress.